Nakarmi23/bikram-sambat/packages/bikram-sambat/README.md

 #### .isAfter(date, unit) -> boolean

-Return true if provided BikramSambat object is after the other supplied BikramSambat dates.
+Return true if provided BikramSambat object is after the other supplied BikramSambat date.

 - Parameters:
   - `date` (BikramSambat): The BikramSambat object to compare against.